 Geocaching is a fun and rewarding outdoor adventure that combines hiking and treasure hunting.
-Given the latitudinal and longitudinal co-ordinates, participants use their GPS (Global Positioning System) unit to locate the hidden "cache", a small box with a logbook to record their visit.
+Given the latitudinal and longitudinal co-ordinates, participants use their GPS (Global Positioning System) receiver or smart phone to locate the hidden "cache."
+Traditional geocaches will lead the participant to a small box with a logbook to record their visit, while Geocaching Adventures are played on a separate smart phone app, leading participants to a series of locations where they answer questions to log their finds.
 Geocaching is a great family activity that provides excitement, exercise, and fresh air.

 Want to place a geocache?

-Interested in placing a cache at the national historic site?
-Check out these sites to learn more.
+Interested in placing a cache at a Parks Canada place?
+Check out these links to learn more.